These are 'often asked' questions we receive from our members. We will periodically update and add new topics of interest, so check back often.

 There are a number of factors to consider when opening a business.
 Please contact the Colorado Restaurant Association at (303) 830-2972 or at firstname.lastname@example.org and we will help point you in the right direction.

 The CRA is extremely familiar with these companies (BMI, ASCAP and SESAC) and can provide information on next steps.
 Our role is not to enforce their policies, but to educate our members.
-Take a look at a recent Hospitality News article regarding music licensing - click here.
+Get more information in this article regarding music licensing - click here.

 Yes, but ONLY in very specific circumstances.
 Otherwise gloves, tongs or other measures shall be used to prevent bare hand contact with ready-to-eat food.